Healthy Habits for Healthy Pets

 Pets are our Family, Too

 Many would agree that their pet is not just another animal.
 Our pets are like family.
 With household pets being regarded as such, it is hard to imagine doing something intentionally that would bring harm to them.
 You have to remember, dogs, cats, and other household pets should be regarded as infants in some ways.
 They do not understand that certain things will hurt them.
 This is true especially when it comes to consuming things like cigarette butts or empty cigarette packs.
+Nowadays, pet owners also have to worry about vapes, especially vape juices and e-liquids that might potentially poison their four-legged companions.
 It is our job as pet owners to ensure their safety by creating a secure, and healthy environment.

 Tobacco, Secondhand Smoke, and Pets – What Science Says?